Ex-ski coach Bertrand Charest gets 12-year prison sentence

-"It is criminal in Quebec, in Europe and in every country in the world.

-"These young women were at an important stage of their personal development.
-Their entire adult life has been shaped by the accused's acts."
+The 20 years that have passed since Bertrand Charest's crimes cannot erase the pain he inflicted on his young victims, a judge said Friday as he sentenced the former national ski coach to a 12-year prison term.

+In a scathing ruling, Judge Sylvain Lepine described Charest's sexual assaults on the teenage girls he trained as "inexcusable and criminal," especially given their young age and his position of authority over them.

-All but one of the victims and alleged victims were under the age of 18 at the time of the offences, with the youngest being 12.
+He also highlighted the courage of the victims and alleged victims who testified, all but one of whom were under the age of 18 at the time of the offences.

+"To denounce a theft or a fraud is certainly easier than denouncing a sexual assault," Lepine told the packed courtroom in Saint-Jerome, north of Montreal.

+"It's an intimate act, targeting the body, the physique, and is also an infringement on the psychological health of the victims."

 With time already served in detention since his arrest in 2015, Charest has seven years and 10 months left in the sentence.

+"It is criminal in Quebec, in Europe and in every country in the world."

-His lawyer, Antonio Cabral, said he will look at the sentence in detail before deciding whether to appeal, as he is doing for last June's convictions on 37 of the 57 charges Charest faced.
+Charest's lawyer, Antonio Cabral, said he will look at the sentence in detail before deciding whether to appeal, as he is doing for last June's convictions.

 "I am a bit surprised with that (with the length of the sentence)," said Cabral, who had recommended between four and six years.
 "Twelve years is a significant sentence."